To the Stars Volume I: Quantum Entanglement

 Her tray of crepes was already there, waiting, deposited by the robotic server.

-"Ah, what a surprise it is to see you here," the girl said, accented syntax clearly stabilized by a internal language feedback module, as you could tell from the subtle lag time on some of the words.
+"Ah, what a surprise it is to see you here," the girl said, accented syntax clearly stabilized by an internal language feedback module, as you could tell from the subtle lag time on some of the words.
 Eventually, she wouldn't need it, but she had only been here two months, and even enhanced learning wasn't that fast.

 Ryouko nodded.
 She didn't usually like to socialize in the morning.
-It was how she was.

 "The synthesizer was out," she said, making a "You can't help it" expression.